kernsuite-debian/spdlog/README.md

 ##Features
 * Very fast - performance is the primary goal (see [benchmarks](#benchmarks) below).
-* Headers only.
-* No dependencies - just copy and use.
+* Headers only, just copy and use.
 * Feature rich [call style](#usage-example) using the excellent [fmt](https://github.com/fmtlib/fmt) library.
 * Extremely fast asynchronous mode (optional) - using lockfree queues and other tricks to reach millions of calls/sec.
 * [Custom](https://github.com/gabime/spdlog/wiki/3.-Custom-formatting) formatting.